ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/110_Mode_flags.md

 # System Flags

-Zorro's behavior can be set up through **system flags** - that are internal "switches" that can be either set (activated) or reset (deactivated).
+Zorro's general behavior can be set up through **system flags** - that are internal "switches" that can be either set (activated) or reset (deactivated).
 By default, they are normally off.
 Flags that affect the bar generation, such as **TICKS**, must be set in the initial run at start of the script before selecting any assets.
 The other flags can be set or reset at any point.
-Some flags are [status flags](013_Asset_Account_Lists.md) and can be read only.
 Flags are set, reset, or read with the following functions:

 ## set (int Flag1_, int Flag2..., int Flag10_)